UPenn Law School Acceptance Rate

 What Are the Requirements For UPenn Law School?

-The Penn Carey Law School‘s admissions procedure is extremely selective as reflected in the UPenn law school acceptance rate last year.
-Over 8,000 applications were submitted for the roughly 250 openings in the first-year class.
-More than 200 undergraduate universities across the country, numerous foreign nations, and a wide spectrum of intellectual, racial, cultural, professional, and socioeconomic backgrounds are represented among the applicants to Penn Carey Law.
+The University of Pennsylvania Carey Law School‘s admissions procedure is extremely selective, as reflected in the UPenn law school acceptance rate last year.
+Over 6,000 applications were submitted for the roughly 250 openings in the JD first-year class.

 For admission to Penn Carey Law, there is neither a pre-law educational prerequisite nor even a particular recommended path of study.
 Its legal education is built on a foundation of moral fortitude, intellectual maturity, and depth of knowledge.
 As a result, Penn Carey Law aspires to enroll students who have a track record of exceptional academic achievement, intellectual curiosity, and strong writing, oral communication, and analytical abilities.